bjnortier/Swish/README.md

 3. Adds Observability for rendering transcription results in real time.
 4. Adds live transcription from the microphone from SwiftUI (including audio conversion to the required format).

+The Demo App [SwishDemo](https://github.com/bjnortier/SwishDemo) is a good place to start when incorporating Swish into your app.

 ## Requirements

 Swish requires iOS 17.0+, iPadOS 17.0+, and macOS 14.0+.